AnelMusic/anelmusic.github.io/posts/small-agents.md

 """
 ```

-The placement matters.
+Research clearly shows that the placement matters.
 Injection near the end of the prompt exploits recency.
 The model reads the nag block last, immediately before it generates the action.
 It cannot have forgotten it yet.
 This is salience engineering.
-You are not hoping the model remembers what matters.
-You are making what matters structurally impossible to miss, at exactly the moment the model has to decide.
+Do not hope that the model remembers what matters.
+Make it structurally (almost) impossible to miss, at exactly the moment the model has to decide.

 ## Fewer Moves, Better Choices

 Small models are much better when the action space is small.
 This sounds obvious, but its implications run deeper than “use fewer tools.”

 The failure mode is not usually that the model picks an obviously wrong tool.
 It is that the model picks a *plausible but premature* tool, trying to write the final answer before all inputs are gathered, or calls an API before validating the parameters.
-These mistakes are not random.
-They are the result of a wide action space with many locally attractive options.
+These mistakes are the result of a wide action space with many locally attractive options.

 So constrain the action space at runtime: